-Dentists will typically diagnose dry socket based on the presence of pain and breakdown of the clot after a tooth extraction.
+Dentists will typically diagnose dry socket based on the presence of

 The primary treatment for dry socket is pain management, so if the condition causes little or no pain, it does not require treatment.
 The socket will heal and get better on its own.

 However, contracting a bacterial infection is a potential complication following a tooth extraction.
 People with symptoms that indicate an infection, such as pus from the socket, should seek treatment, even if the affected area is not painful.